eclipse-basyx/basyx-python-sdk/CONTRIBUTING.md

   via `https://link/to.pdf#Page=123`
 - Optionally, where applicable reference respective issues: `Fixes #123`

+## Code Quality

+The Eclipse BaSyx Python project emphasizes high code quality.
+To achieve this, we apply best practices where possible and have developed an extensive suite of tests that are expected to pass for each Pull Request to the project.

-## Codestyle and Testing
+### Codestyle
 Our code follows the [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) with the following exceptions:
 - Line length is allowed to be up to 120 characters, though lines up to 100 characters are preferred.

 Additionally, we use [PEP 484 -- Type Hints](https://www.python.org/dev/peps/pep-0484/) throughout the code to enable type checking the code.

-Before submitting any changes, make sure to let `mypy` and `pycodestyle` check your code and run the unit tests with Python's builtin `unittest`.
-To install the required tools, use:
+Before submitting any changes to the SDK, make sure to let `mypy` and `pycodestyle` check your code and run the unit tests with Python's builtin `unittest`.

+### Testing
+There are many automated checks implemented in the CI pipelines of this project, all of which are expected to pass before new code can be added:

+- We check that the Python packages can be built.
+- We run the developed unittests and aim for a code coverage of at least 80%.
+- We perform static code analysis for type-checking and codestyle, not just in the code itself, but also in codeblocks that are inside docstrings and the `README.md`.
+- We check that the automatically generated developer documentation compiles.
+- We check that the Python Versions we support match between the different subprojects in the monorepository and are not End of Life.
+- We check that the year in the copyright headers in each file (stemming from the license) is correct.

+> [!note]
+> We strongly suggest to run the tests locally, before submitting a Pull Request, in order to accelerate the review
+> process.

+### Testing the SDK
+For testing the SDK locally on your machine, you can install the required tools like so:
 ```bash
 pip install .[dev]
 ```